Implant Dentistry & Oral Surgery »

 - Apicectomy (Root End Surgery)

 - TM Joint Dysfunction

 Most tooth extractions are simple procedures that can be carried out by your dentist under local anaesthetic.
 However, more complex extractions sometimes require more complex treatment under the care of an oral surgeon.
 Particularly with top molar teeth, part of the root of the tooth can sometimes be dislodged into the sinus cavity, and some patients experience cheek pain or fluid running through the nose.
 Our oral surgeon can treat these problems with simple surgical procedures, although some may require a general anaesthetic.

 Wisdom Tooth Extraction

 Wisdom teeth are usually the last adult teeth to appear, right at the back of the mouth.
 They are prone to becoming impacted and can develop problems such as pericoronitis, a persistent infection of the gum overlying a gum that is partially covering the tooth.
-Wisdom tooth extraction is one of the most common oral surgery procedures, and can be carried out under local anaesthetic, sedation or general anaesthetic, depending on the complexity of the procedure and on the patient’s individual needs.
+Wisdom tooth extraction is one of the most common oral surgery procedures, and can be carried out under local anaesthetic or sedation, depending on the complexity of the procedure and on the patient's individual needs.

 Apicectomy (Root End Surgery)

 This is a minor operation carried out in the root end of a root treated tooth which shows signs of recurring infection.
 It is performed to relieve the infection and fill the tip of the root so that the infection does not egress to the surrounding bone.
 By this type of surgery any cysts in the area of root apex can be removed.